herbigm/pyspective/README.md

 Contact me so we can start developing this app together.

 ## References
-The XRF lines were extracted from: https://www.nist.gov/mml/csd/inorganic-measurement-science/resources/xrf-downloads
+The XRF lines were extracted from xraydb (https://xraypy.github.io/XrayDB/python.html)